In Defense of Friendship

 Your Mental Health Insurance Policy

-A few years ago, I wrote about an episode of NPR’s Fresh Air that featured author, Mary Pipher who had just released a book in which she declared older women the happiest demographic in America.
-One of the skills that brought on late in life happiness was the ability to make and keep friends.
-The happiest older women have close women friends, whom she refers to as a “mental health insurance policy.”
+A few years ago, I wrote about an episode of NPR’s Fresh Air that featured author, Mary Pipher.
+Pipher had just released a book declaring older women the happiest demographic in America.
+One skill that brought on happiness later in life was the ability to make and keep friends.
+The happiest older women have close female friends, whom she calls a “mental health insurance policy.”

-Finally I will end with the pride I feel at my mother who has maintained several warm friendships throughout her seventy years.
-When my father passed away in 2017, our home was never empty, our fridge was always full.
-My mother’s friends came from all over the world to sympathize with her, to sit with her, plan with her, comfort her.
+Finally, I will end with my pride in my mother, who has maintained several warm friendships throughout her seventy years.
+When my father passed away in 2017, our home was never empty; our fridge was always full.
+My mother’s friends came from all over the world to sympathize with her, sit with her, plan with her, and comfort her.

-Dearest reader, if you keep new people at arms length, if you don’t work on healing old wounds, if you remain wary of potential new friends, who will do all this for you?
+Dearest reader, if you keep new people at arm's length, don’t work on healing old wounds, and remain wary of potential new friends, who will do all this for you?